IE-bank-team/ie-bank-infrastructure/modules/sql/server/elastic-pool/README.md

 - Required: No
 - Type: object

-### Parameter: `zunoRedundant`
+### Parameter: `zoneRedundant`

-Whether or not this elastic pool is zuno redundant, which means the replicas of this elastic pool will be spread across multiple availability zunos.
+Whether or not this elastic pool is zone redundant, which means the replicas of this elastic pool will be spread across multiple availability zones.

 - Required: No
 - Type: bool